sshyran/wire-server-deploy-networkless/kvmhelpers/README.md

 ### Copying helper scripts:

-The repository this file is in (https://github.com/wireapp/wire-server-deploy-networkless.git) contains helper scripts, for managing QEMU and it's network interfaces.
+The repository this file is in (https://github.com/wireapp/wire-server-deploy-networkless.git) the directory that contains this README.md. along side it are helper scripts, for managing QEMU and it's network interfaces.

-The directory this file is in has the helper scripts. they end in '.sh'.
+The helper scripts consist of all of the files in this directory ending in '.sh'.
 Copy them into the directories you are using to contain your virtual machines. for instance, with this repo checked out to wire-app/wire-server-deploy-networkless:

 ```
 cp wire-app/wire-server-deploy-networkless/kvmhelpers/*.sh kvm/proxybox